laurencee/Livestream.Monitor/README.md

 ### FAQ
 **Q. How do I add YouTube streams?** <br />
-A. You need to copy the video id from the url <br />
+A. You need to provide the username/channel name.
+You can find this by clicking on a users channel link to get to their profile page. <br />
-(the characters after '**watch?v=**' in: https://www.youtube.com/watch?v=knUZi4NkduA)
+(The URL looks like this: https://www.youtube.com/user/{username})

 **Q. Why do some youtube stream chats show an error page when launched from Livestream Monitor?** <br />
 A. Some YouTube streams have chat disabled (you can see this by visiting the stream page in your browser).
-Currently I don't know how to find out if chat is disabled/enabled through the YouTube API
+Currently I don't know how to find out if chat is disabled/enabled through the YouTube API, I don't believe there is a built in way through the API right now... hopefully it's something google can add in the future.